 Where Can You Find CBG?

 To start, you may want to look for specific strains like White CBG, Jack Frost CBG, and Super Glue CBG.
 There are some CBG products, including CBG flower, CBG oil, and CBG gummies, that contain CBG among other cannabinoids.
-Review product menus carefully to find the right CBG product for you.

 Getting to Know CBG